UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Automate seasonal savings by programming your smart thermostat to higher temperatures when you are away or sleeping.

-Installing a programmable device remains one of the fastest ways to automate your seasonal savings immediately after picking up the keys to your new place.
+Installing a programmable device remains one of the fastest, most effective ways to automate your seasonal savings immediately after picking up the keys to your new place.
 The Department of Energy recommends keeping your thermostat set to 78 degrees Fahrenheit while you are awake and relaxing indoors.
-Dialing in the optimal smart thermostat summer settings guarantees your air conditioning system rests rather than overworking itself to maintain a freezing climate when the outdoor index breaks triple digits.
-Before finalizing your schedule, take time to seal air leaks around doors and windows to keep that cooled air inside.
+Dialing in the optimal summer thermostat settings guarantees your air conditioning system rests rather than overworking itself to maintain a freezing climate when the outdoor index breaks triple digits.
+Before finalizing your digital schedule, take the time to inspect and seal air leaks around your primary doors and windows to confidently keep that cooled air inside where it belongs.

-Modern connected devices learn your schedule and automatically shift temperatures to match your family’s routine.
-Upgrading to ENERGY STAR-certified smart thermostats removes the burden of manually adjusting the dial every time you leave the living room.
-For optimal comfort and efficiency, we suggest the following daily schedule:
+Modern connected devices learn your schedule and automatically shift temperatures to match your family’s distinct routine.
+Upgrading to ENERGY STAR-certified smart thermostats permanently removes the burden of manually adjusting the dial every single time you leave the living room.
+Programming your system to handle the temperature transitions for you ensures you never accidentally leave the house blasting cold air.
+For optimal indoor comfort and maximum efficiency, we suggest implementing the following daily schedule:

-• Morning: 78 degrees Fahrenheit as you wake up and prepare for the day.
+• Morning: 78 degrees Fahrenheit as you wake up, brew your coffee, and prepare for the day.

-• Away: 85 degrees Fahrenheit while the house remains empty.
+• Away: 85 degrees Fahrenheit while the house remains empty during work or school hours.

-• Evening: 78 degrees Fahrenheit when you return from work or errands.
+• Evening: 78 degrees Fahrenheit when you return home from errands or the office.

-• Sleep: At night, try raising the setting a degree or two and using a ceiling fan.
-Some households are comfortable around 80 degrees Fahrenheit, while others may need a lower setting for sleep quality, humidity control, or health needs.
+• Sleep: At night, try safely raising the setting a degree or two and running a ceiling fan.
+Some households are perfectly comfortable around 80 degrees Fahrenheit, while others may need a slightly lower setting for better sleep quality, managing indoor humidity, or specific health needs.

 2. Use Away Mode Instead of Overcooling an Empty Home